 A charter in the BVI will take you to one of the world’s most desired sailing destinations.
 This archipelago comprises over 60 islands and cays idyllically known as the BVIs.
 There has never been such perfection when it comes to sailor’s paradise.
-Yacht charters present the perfect opportunity to explore its infinite natural beauty.
+Yacht charters in the BVI present the perfect opportunity to explore its infinite natural beauty.

-You will have some choices when choosing the type of vessel for your BVI yacht charter.
-These range from motor yachts, power and sailing catamarans, and traditional sailing monohulls.
+You will have some choices when choosing the type of vessel for a British Virgin Islands yacht charter.
+These range from motor yachts, crewed power and sailing catamarans, and traditional sailing monohulls.

-Soper’s Hole, named after former plantation owner McCuthbert Soper in the 18th century, is an anchorage that dreams are made of for sailors; quaint shops and bars line its waterfront area.
+Soper’s Hol was named after former plantation owner McCuthbert Soper in the 18th century.
+It is an anchorage that dreams are made of for sailors; quaint shops and bars line its waterfront area.